Chapter 9 Reasoning and Decision Making

 The evolutionary approach concerns the human ability of “cheater detection”.
 This approach states that an important aspect of human behavior across our evolutionary history is the ability for people to cooperate in a way that is mutually beneficial.
 As long as a person who receives a benefit also pays the relevant cost, everything works well in a social exchange.
 If someone cheats, however, and receives a benefit from others without paying the cost, problems arise.
 It is assumed that the ability to detect cheaters became a part of the human cognitive makeup during evolution.
 This cognitive ability improves the performance in the beer/drinking-age version of the Wason Selection Task as it allows people to detect a cheating person who does not behave according to the rule.
 Cheater-detection does not work in the case of the abstract version of the Wason Selection Task as vowels and numbers cannot behave in any way, much less cheat, and so the cheater detection mechanism is not activated (Cosmides, 1989; Gigerenzer & Hug, 1992).

-9.2 Inductive reasoning
+9.1.2 Inductive reasoning

 So far we have discussed deductive reasoning, which is reaching conclusions based on logical rules applied to a set of premises.
 However, many problems cannot be represented in a way that would make it possible to use these rules to come to a conclusion.
 Inductive reasoning is the process of making observations and applying those observations via generalization to a different problem.
 Therefore one infers from a special case to the general principle, which is just the opposite of the procedure of deductive reasoning (9.4).
 A good example of inductive reasoning is the following:

-Conclusion: Therefore, they reason that all crows on earth are black.
+Premise: All crows you have ever seen are black.
+Conclusion: Therefore, you reason that all crows on earth are black.

 Forms of inductive reasoning

 The two different forms of inductive reasoning are “strong” and “weak” induction.
 The former indicates that the truth of the conclusion is very likely if the assumed premises are true.
 An example for this form of reasoning is the one given in the previous section.
-In this case it is obvious that the premise (“All crows Knut and his wife have ever seen are black”) gives good evidence for the conclusion (“All crows on earth are black”) to be true.
+In this case it is obvious that the premise (“All crows you have ever seen are black”) gives good evidence for the conclusion (“All crows on earth are black”) to be true.
 Nevertheless it is still possible, although very unlikely, that not all crows are black.

 On the contrary, conclusions reached by “weak induction” are supported by the premises in a relatively weak manner.
 In this approach, the truth of the premises makes the truth of the conclusion possible, but not likely.
 An example for this kind of reasoning is the following: